learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 No two heroines can have the same super name.

 - Add a validation to prevent this.
-- If necessary, update the error handling in the create action to display this error
+- Update the error handling in the create action to display this error

 ### 8. Heroine index view filter